Selecting Trailer Brakes

 Electric brake systems are controlled by the car’s brake pedal pressure and require an electric brake controller in your car.
 When you step on the brake pedal the brake lights come on and voltage is simultaneously sent to the trailer’s electromagnetic actuators, engaging the brakes.
 The trailer always brakes first, and this positive brake action is safer for downhill driving and quick stops.

 However, few boat trailers are equipped with electric brakes, but they’re used on many RV and utility trailers.
 RV-grade systems, with painted automotive-grade components, are not intended for submersion, especially in salt water.
 Submerging a pair of electromagnet actuators and their wiring is generally regarded with the suspicion that occurs whenever you mix water with electricity.
-One of our suppliers (Cequent Performance Products) does make marine-grade electric brakes.
 Tie Down Engineering does not recommend their electric brakes for marine applications.